 Let’s return to the scenario above about a sippy cup.
 An emotion coach might use the sippy cup example listed above and say.
 “I see that you are mad about the sippy cup being dirty.
 Do you feel frustrated that your cup isn’t ready?”
 After hearing the child’s response and helping them understand what emotion they are feeling, you could say, “I can understand that you like to use the same cup.
 I like to drink out of the same cup for my coffee.
 But when I can’t do that, I choose my second favorite cup.
 So I’m wondering if you can pick another cup you like just like I do?”

-If the child then chooses to continue to be frustrated, you would stick within the parameters you’ve set but assure them that you are ready to help them as soon as they make their decision for an alternative cup.
+If the child then chooses to continue to be frustrated, you would stick within the parameters you’ve set but assure them that you are ready to help them as soon as they make their decision about an alternative cup.